charliecalvert/CloudNotes/Assignments/NpmPublishing.md

 ## Overview

-Learn how to use NPM Publishing to put your code on NPM.
+Learn how to use NPM Publishing to put a library of your code on NPM.

 ## Account